smithlamar/route_tracker_desktop/README.md

 * Gson is used for JSON parsing.
 It is declared as dependency in the Maven POM.

 * Testing, what to say...
 I opted to forgo unit testing for the sake of building out this prototype as quickly as possible.
 Robustness was not the goal in this case.
-This was more an exercise and getting familiar with endpoints of the CTA's API and getting a general sense for general flow of the application.
+This was more an exercise in getting familiar with the endpoints of the CTA's API and getting a general sense for general flow of the application.